Colorado Minimum Wage Laws

 - 12 consecutive hours without regard to the workday.

-Colorado requires employers to use the overtime rules and calculations that will result in the employers’ greatest wage payment.
+Colorado overtime laws require employers to use the overtime rules and calculations that will result in the employers’ greatest wage payment.
 CO Department of Labor and Employment

 Colorado Prevailing Wages